vRNI/Buttle-Royal/README.md

 ![Level Sample](https://github.com/vRNI/Buttle-Royal/blob/master/ButtleRoyal/assets/Map4.png)

-Made in the third Semester as part of the bachelor´s program MultiMediaTechnology of the University if Applied Sciences Salzburg
+Made in the third Semester as part of the bachelor´s program MultiMediaTechnology in the University of Applied Sciences Salzburg
 In teams of two we had to make our own engine over the span of a course and at the end of the semester had 5 days´ time to make a game.